Drawing fur from memory can be very frustrating. You've seen it, you know what it is, but when you try fur drawing, you end up with a bunch of straw.

 Take the eraser to add some highlights to the illuminated side.
 If you have a kneader eraser, you can actually draw some hair with it—if not, a normal eraser will do.

 Time for the mechanical pencil.
 Use it to add tiny shadows within the clumps (the big clumps are made of smaller clumps, after all).
 Be very, very careful—too much of it may destroy the effect.
 Feel free to copy the shapes of the shadows you see in my drawing.

 Use the same pencil if you want to add details to the lower part, but avoid any bigger shadows here.
-This part should be smooth and soft!
+This part should be a smooth and soft fluffy texture.